hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 We use mongodb for things like journey state.
 We are referring to the email mongodb as a cache, but it is not really a cache as it can become divergent by design.

+If we do switch to just using CDS we will possibly have to upsync our current changed emails with them, this may impact other services as they have possibly set a custom value differing to our value.
+Something to think about.

 ## Where do we initially get the emails from in an undertaking?

 ![create-undertaking-workflow.png](create-undertaking-workflow.png)